ankur-bag/notes-app/readme.md

 - Express.js
 - EJS (Embedded JavaScript Templates)
 - TailwindCSS (for styling)
+- **fs module** for file storage

+## How It Works
+- When you create a note, it is saved as a `.txt` file in the `/files` directory.
+- The home page lists all existing `.txt` files.
+- Clicking **Read More** shows the file contents.
+- You can rename or delete files directly from the UI.
+- No database is used — everything is handled through the file system.

 ## Purpose
-This project is **only for practice** and learning purposes:
+This project is only for **practicing backend basics**:
-- Working with Express routing
+- Routing in Express
-- Using EJS for dynamic rendering
+- Working with EJS templates
-- Handling file system operations with Node’s `fs` module
+- File handling with the Node.js `fs` module
-- Practicing CRUD basics
+- CRUD operations without a database